AJDelgadillo/MechaCar_Statistical_Analysis/README.md

 ![D1_Summary.png](Resources/D1_Summary.png)

   In the image of the Linear regression results (below) we have evidence that the slope of the linear model is not zero.
-Each variable contributes a coefficient value representing the impact that the variable has on the depends variable, mpg.
+Each variable contributes a coefficient value representing the impact that the variable has on the dependent variable, mpg.
 Plugging the coefficient values into the linear regression equation gives the following linear regression model:

 Mpg = 6.267 vehicle_length + .001245 vehicle_weight + .06877 spoiler_angle + 3.546 ground_clearance - 3.411 AWD - 104

 ![D1_Linear_regression.png](Resources/D1_Linear_regression.png)

+### Does this linear model predict mpg of MechaCar prototypes effectively?

-  From the Multiple R-squared value we can conclude that 71.5% of the variability in MPG can be accounted for by the linear regression model.
+  From the Multiple R-squared value - highlighted with a red box in the first image - we can conclude that 71.5% of the variability in MPG can be accounted for by the linear regression model.
 This is sufficient evidence to show that this linear model can predict the mpg of prototypes effectively.

 ## Summary Statistics on Suspension Coils